datacamp-content-public/Introduction-to-Probability-Statistics/chapter1.md

 ---
-title: Template Chapter 1
+title: Calculate Mean
-description: This is a template chapter.
+description: In this exercise, you'll be calculating a mean.
 ---

-## Ex 1.1
+## Calculate the mean

 ```yaml
 type: NormalExercise